 Image Courtesy of Alejandro-Escamilla via Unsplash.com

 As of last week, I began combing job boards for open editorial and food writing positions.
 I have my Master’s degree.
 I have sufficient experience.
-I should be a shoo-in’….which got me to thinking, what about those applicants who are not “shoo-ins”; what about the want-to-be editors and food writers who Google Search “Editorial Jobs in Alabama (or California or New York, you choose),” bypass completely the section under “Job Details,” and go straight for “Qualifications” because they know they probably won’t measure up.
+I should be a shoo-in’.
+This, in turn, made me ask myself “what about those applicants who are not ‘shoo-ins’; what about the want-to-be editors and food writers who Google Search “Editorial Jobs in Alabama (or California or New York, you choose),” bypass completely the section under “Job Details,” and go straight for “Qualifications” because they know they probably won’t measure up.
 The quickest way to deflate ambition is to realize that you are not and may not —for quite a while actually —be the “desired candidate.”

 For me, the worst line in a job posting reads something like, “Must have 3 to 5 years professional experience,” or worse, “Will only consider applicants with 10 years or more—insert specialty here— experience.”
 How is the prospective applicant, a recent college graduate, whose resume includes call center positions, an internship, and academic references supposed to live up to those qualifications?
 Didn’t she just get a degree to mold her into the experienced professional companies need?
 The answer is no. Not when the market is still saturated with experienced professionals recovering from America’s most recent recession.
 And, if graduates can’t land the job for which they were trained, what does that mean for the passionate amateur, who is eager and innovative but lacks academic direction?
 It means that the future is bleak.